-Beginning in the 2014-15 school year, school-wide awards may be implemented by the Superintendent in consultation with the Lawrence Teachers Union, teachers and principals across the district.
+School-wide awards may be implemented by the Superintendent in consultation with the Lawrence Teachers Union, teachers and principals across the district.
 The Superintendent may provide school-wide awards to schools that meet performance targets based on the prior year, subject to available funding and feasibility.